zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 sudo apt upgrade
 ```

 After the check for prerequisites succeeds, a prompt will appear asking if you want to change the default port (5590).
 If you wish to change the port type to another value in the acceptable range, type the port value you want and press Enter; if 5590 is acceptable, simply press Enter.
+You wil then be prompted if you want to install a Modbus or OPC UA connectivity component in addition to the default Storage component.
+The default is not to install them, so you can press enter to proceed if neither is desired.
+They can be added after the installation is complete if desired.

 **Note** If an invalid value is specified for the port, the install will proceed with the default value of 5590 selected.